basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 months or years, and is thus not reachable by read repair.

 Although AAE is enabled by default, it can be turned off if necessary.
+See our documentation on [[managing active anti-entropy]] for information on how to enable and disable AAE, as well as on configuring and monitoring AAE.

 ## AAE and Scalability